Colorcinch Review: I Tested This AI Photo Cartoonizer

 Text and Drawing Tools

 Basic text editor with font options and freehand drawing tools for customization.
+The text editor worked smoothly with 50+ font options.
+However, advanced typography features (kerning, line height adjustment) were limited.

 Limitation: Can’t import custom fonts.
 For clients with specific brand fonts, I completed text additions in Canva after exporting from Colorcinch.